Lviv: Demographics

 Lviv residents live 75 years on average, and this age is 7 years longer than the average age in Ukraine and 8 years more than the world average (68 years).
 In 2010 the average life expectancy was 71 among men and 79.5 years among women.
 The fertility rates have been steadily increasing between 2001 and 2010; however, the effects of low fertility in the previous years remained noticeable even though the birth rates grew.
-There is an acute shortage of young people under the age of 25.
+However, there is an acute shortage of young people under the age of 25.
 In 2011, 13.7% of Lviv's population consisted of young people under 15 years and 17.6% of persons aged 60 years and over.